 "I am uncertain as to my future plans.
 Diplomatic duties take me many places for varying amounts of time."

 "Of course."
-Jim turned to look at him, and Chapel realized he was sounding rather irritated.
+Jim turned to look at him, and Chapel realized he sounded irritated.
 Was he scared, too?

 "If you are ready?"
 Spock gestured toward the chairs he had set up.
 Two from the dining table facing each other, with a low, backless stool in the middle.
 "Christine, take the stool, please."

-She looked back at Jim, was gratified to see him smile gently.
-Walking to the stool, she studied Spock, tried to read what he was feeling, but he had his best Vulcan face on.
+She looked back at Jim and was gratified to see him smile gently.
+Walking to the stool, she studied Spock, trying to read what he was feeling, but he had his best Vulcan face on.

 She sat and Spock motioned for Jim to sit behind her, his knees on either side of her.
-She leaned back, felt him there.
+She leaned back and was glad to feel him there.

 He leaned into her, his lips at her ear, murmuring, "I'll keep you safe."